Etejerina/a-walk-in-python/day_3.md

 TypeError: can only concatenate str (not "int") to str
 ```

-We can see ages type is int, right?
+We can see age's type is int, right?
 So we can do various things.
 Let's see...

 ```python